 Delay is yet another type of audio effect that falls under the Time-based category.
-It can significantly provide more complexity and depth to a soundtrack by adding layers.
+Adding layers can significantly provide more complexity and depth to a soundtrack.

-The echo is too falls under the time-based audio effect, which is developed due to the Delay audio effect.
-An echoing effect is simulated at various intervals when Delay audio effect features playback heads or “taps” that are heard apart.
+The echo also falls under the time-based audio effect, which is developed due to the Delay audio effect.
+An echoing effect is simulated at various intervals when Delay audio effect features playback heads or "taps" that are heard apart.

-If you want to edit audios like a pro, you should try to use FilmoraPro.
+If you want to edit audios like a pro, you should use Filmora.
 It is the best video editor for different users.
-You can use it to add echo to audio by directly dragging the effect onto the timeline.
+You can add echo to audio by directly dragging the effect onto the timeline.
 Download it now to have a try (Free)!

 Part 6: Audio effects - Distortion

-When an audio circuit is overloaded that, it ultimately, leads to a clip the signal is what is termed as Distortion.
+When an audio circuit is overloaded, it ultimately leads to a clip the signal is termed as Distortion.

-This audio effect can actually be a highly creative tool if used in the right manner.
+This audio effect can be a highly creative tool if used correctly.
 Distortion pushes the sound to compress and clip by manipulating the original audio signal.

 By manipulating the bit rate or the sampling rate, Bit-crushing is achieved.
 This, eventually, adds harmony to the sound.

 Usually, the electric guitars make use of Distortion audio effect but more progressively it is being used over Synths.